Inria-Prosecco/StarMalloc/ARTIFACT.md

 Running all of the allocators on all of the benchmarks can be especially slow, requiring several hours outside of the VM.
 A lighter version can be run using `bash ../../bench.sh sys hm st allt`, thus comparing the system allocator (glibc allocator, `sys`), hardened\_malloc (`hm`), and StarMalloc (`st`) on all of the benchmarks.
+Total time expected: ~15 minutes on a modern machine.

 3. Firefox: as noted previously, a prebuilt version of Firefox with the required tweak (adding the `--disable-jemalloc` compilation flag) is not part of the artifact.
 Indeed, no graphical environment is part of the VM: as ICFP'24 submission guidelines put it, "Graphical environments in VMs are sometimes slow and unstable.".
 It has successfully been tested on Debian and Arch Linux with different Firefox versions throughout StarMalloc development.